Driving from Rome to Florence: Where to Stop + Travel Tips!Italy

 Montepulciano is small and doesn’t take too long to see, making it the perfect stop when driving from Rome to Florence.

 Even with its small size, though, we count it among our favorite villages in Tuscany and highly recommend a visit.

-While you’re there, be sure to stop by the beautiful Piazza Grande, admire views of the nearby Church of San Biagio that is located just outside of town, and to taste the local wine, vino nobile di Montepulciano.
+While you’re there, be sure to check out some of the best things to do in Montepulciano: stop by the beautiful Piazza Grande, admire views of the nearby Church of San Biagio that is located just outside of town, and to taste the local wine, vino nobile di Montepulciano.